 In March 2009, deportation officers again arrested him in San Francisco, and he was removed, again, to Guatemala.

-Aside from the DUI conviction in 2005, Orrego-Savala also has "many other misdemeanor criminal convictions and arrests in California and Indiana," Alberico said.
+Aside from the DUI conviction in 2005, Orrego-Zavala also has "many other misdemeanor criminal convictions and arrests in California and Indiana," Alberico said.

 On Tuesday, Boone County Prosecutor Todd Meyer announced that he is looking into the possibility that Orrego-Savala is the same man convicted on Aug.
 23, 2017, for operating a motor vehicle without ever receiving a license in Whitestown.

-According to Meyer, the man convicted in that case was identified by his Mexican Consulate ID as Alex Cabrera Gonsales – the same fake name police say Orrego-Savala provided.
+According to Meyer, the man convicted in that case was identified by his Mexican Consulate ID as Alex Cabrera Gonsales – the same fake name police say Orrego-Zavala provided.

 In a statement Tuesday, Meyer said he will be working with the Marion County Prosecutor’s Office to determine whether perjury charges might be appropriate in the case.